 Note: this will not lock IR to your currently selected camera, so if you switch to another camera or perspective view within one viewport, IR will update anyway.
 This only locks IR to a single viewport.

 This could mean there is no light in your scene.
 Make sure you have added at least one light source.

-3. Interactive rendering does not work!
+3. Interactive rendering is not working!

-Please see this guide for a possible solution: I cannot see Corona VFB!
+Please see this guide for possible solutions.